org

 Calculate monthly loan payments, view amortization schedules, compare loan options, and model extra payment savings.

-Budget Planner
+AI Budget Planner

 Planners

 Plan your monthly budget using the 50/30/20 rule or custom categories.
-Visualize spending limits and stay on target.
+Get AI-powered budget suggestions based on your income.

 Savings Goal Calculator